fnastase/user-api/README.md

 - use OpenAPI specification for endpoints, data validation, and documentation.
 This can be done using connexion or other extensions/frameworks.
 - better decoupling and testing for EmailAPIController used for external API integration.
 - use authentication using API key, token or other methods.
-- instead of Flask framework, **FasAPI** can be used with **uvicorn**.
+- instead of Flask framework, **FasAPI** and **uvicorn** can be used.
 It comes with OpenAPI specification and data validation by default, it is much faster than Flask and it uses async.